platformsh/platformsh-docs/docs/src/create-apps/multi-app.md

 which defines the configuration for that app.
 The directory with the `.platform.app.yaml` file acts as the root directory for that app.

-For example, if you have a Drupal backend with a React frontend, you could organize the repository like this:
+For example, if you have a API Platform backend with a Symfony API, a Mercure Rocks server and a Gatsby frontend, you could organize the repository like this:

 ```txt
 ├── .platform